hbenedek/convertible-bonds/README.md

 ├─── data.txt : Historical data on Johnson & Johnson option prices
 ├─── README.md
 ├─── .gitignore
-└─── description.pdf : contains all specifications and questions of the project
+└─── description.pdf : Contains all specifications and questions of the project
 </pre>